Like a designer dog,

 "Don’t worry, he wasn’t wearing a helmet," she reached over to the passenger seat and rested her hand on top of mine.
 "Just make sure you always wear your helmet, and you’ll be fine."

 It wasn’t until years later that I found out her son had actually shot himself in the face with a hunting rifle in his mother’s bathroom.
 It was my father who’d told me, evidently unaware of my mom’s bicycle-accident story or simply okay with my knowing.
 Right after he told me the bathroom was “covered in blood, not a single spec untouched”, he turned to me and said, “Please, sweetie.
 Don’t ever do anything like that.”

 There was another boy in the class, an obvious class-clown, a “bad-egg”, I would later hear Delia describe him.
-His name was Alex, and I considered him my own worst nightmare.
+His name was Andrew, and I considered him my own worst nightmare.
 I was a painfully shy, anxious kid and embarrassed that I sucked at math.
 I had two fears at that age, my period soaking through my pants and loud boys who made fun of shy girls.

 "Hey, what’s your name?"
 He said to a goth-girl who passed by his table.
 She was shy like me, I could tell.
 She ignored him the first time and he asked again, "WHAT’S YOUR NAME?"
 He wasn’t bullying, he was just distracted, he wanted to be doing anything other than his math homework, and he wanted everyone else to agree how stupid the math homework was.

 "Nöel," she finally said, nay, whispered.